Concerned about stock market volatility? You should be!

-It’s incredible to me the small rate of interest they pay you, but a credit card customer will pay up to 18% or more in interest payments on their balances.
-Who’s being taken advantage of here, you and the person with the credit card?
+It’s incredible to me the low rate of interest they pay you, but a credit card customer will pay up to 18% or more in interest payments on their balances.
+So who’s being taken advantage of here, you and the person with the credit card?
 My job is to work directly with you and change that!

-There are investment strategies that pay a much higher rate of return that are safe, secure, guaranteed and insured with no loss of principal.
+Investment strategies pay a much higher rate of return that is safe, secure, guaranteed, and insured with no loss of principal.